The Child Development Center has several policies that the center abides by below:

 A parent may withdraw his/her child within the first full week of classes with written

-semesters tuition.
-The University of Memphis Child Development Center reserves the
+The University of Memphis Child Development Center reserves the right to terminate

 - Parental disregard of rules as stated in this handbook.